Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/000-intro-and-getting-started.md

 There are three main learning goals in this section of the Precourse:

-* Review and practice with core Python programming concepts from the Ada Build curriculum:
+* Review and practice core Python programming concepts from the Ada Build curriculum:
     * Variables and IO
     * Conditionals
     * Functions